 An explanation of the name of this plant is that it flowers on the day of the Archangel Michael.
 Because of that it is seen as a preservative against most evil spirits and witchcraft!
 All parts of the Angelica archangelica plant are said to be effective against witchcraft spells.
 It was once known as ‘The Root of the Holy Ghost.'

-system, due to the angelicin it contains, it also has anti-inflammatory
+the angelicin it contains, it also has anti-inflammatory properties.
+Angelica

 An infusion may be made by pouring a pint of boiling water on an ounce of the bruised root, and two tablespoonful of this should be given three or four times a day.
 As such it is a good relief for flatulence!